eranamar-zz/eranamar.github.io/_posts/2017-04-30-Recurrent-Neural-Network---LSTM-and-GRU.markdown

 </script>
 </span>
-In this post, the second in the series,  we will focus on two activation functions: <span class="MathJax_Preview"><script type="math/tex">
+In this post, which is the second in the series,  we will focus on two activation functions: <span class="MathJax_Preview"><script type="math/tex">
 tanh\left(x\right)=\frac{e^{x}-e^{-x}}{e^{x}+e^{-x}}
 </script>
 </span> and <span class="MathJax_Preview"><script type="math/tex">
 sig\left(x\right)=\left(1+e^{-x}\right)^{-1}
 </script>
 </span>.
-Next section describe what are <i>gate</i> functions, then we move to review two common improvements to the basic recurrent cell: the LSTM and GRU cells.
+Next section describes what are <i>gate</i> functions, then we move to review two common improvements to the basic recurrent cell: the LSTM and GRU cells.
 </div>
 <h1 class="Section">
 <a class="toc" name="toc-Section-2">2</a> Gate Functions